aldertzomer/Microbial-Genomics-2022/_episodes/10_Introduction_study.md

 ## Introduction

-We will be making use of the files on the MS Teams site.
+We will be making use of the files on the [Google Cocalc site](https://cocalc4.science.uu.nl/).
-The Word document contains the link to the shared documents, the IP address of the server, etc.

 ### Dataset